Chemistry Unit 8 Worksheet 3 Adjusting To Reality Limiting Reactant

 • O<sub>2</sub>: 1 mole / 1 = 1

 In this particular example, the numbers are the same.
-This means that NEITHER reactant is limiting.
+What this tells us is NEITHER reactant is limiting.
 They will both run out at the SAME time.
 If we change the initial values, we can easily see what happens when there IS a limiting reactant.

 Let's say we had 1 mole of H<sub>2</sub> and 1 mole of O<sub>2</sub>: